Lux-AI-Challenge/Lux-Design-S1/kits/python/README.md

 This is the folder for the Python kit.
 Please make sure to read the instructions as they are important regarding how you will write a bot and submit it to our servers.

-Make sure to check our discord or the Kaggle forum for announcements if there are any breaking changes.
+Make sure to check our [Discord](https://discord.gg/aWJt3UAcgn) or the [Kaggle forums](https://www.kaggle.com/c/lux-ai-2021/discussion) for announcements if there are any breaking changes.

 ## Getting Started